 I have a Masters degree in Integrative Arts Psychotherapy from the Institute for Arts in Therapy and Education and a B.Ed.
 (Hons) degree.

-I also have a Diploma in Counselling Children & Adolescents and a Certificate in CBT Skills.
+I am an approved Youth Mental Health First Aid Instructor, I have a Diploma in Counselling Children & Adolescents and a Certificate in CBT Skills.

 I have worked as a psychotherapist for Oxleas NHS Trust (The Woman's Service and The Bracton Centre) and a SE London based charity providing individual psychotherapy.